Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Rapid Literature Review

-In order to answer \ac{RQ}1 on how explanations are evaluated offline in \ac{RS}, Figure \ref{fig:results_lit_review} illustrates the results from Table \ref{tab:lit_review}, focusing on the 81 papers that conducted offline evaluations of the generated explanations.
-Specifically, we examined three main aspects of the offline evaluation: the metric applied, the number of users from the dataset for whom explanations were generated, and the method, whether intrinsic or agnostic.
-We analyze these perspectives considering the explanation type to understand how the evaluation for each is conducted.\looseness=-1
+To answer \ac{RQ}1 on how explanations are evaluated offline in \ac{RS}, Figure \ref{fig:results_lit_review} illustrates the results from Table \ref{tab:lit_review}, focusing on the 81 papers that conducted offline evaluations of the generated explanations.
+Specifically, we examined three main aspects of the offline evaluation: the metric applied, the number of users in the dataset for whom explanations were generated, and whether the method was intrinsic or agnostic.
+We analyze these perspectives considering the explanation style to understand how the evaluation for each is conducted.\looseness=-1

-Analyzing the histogram in Figure \ref{fig:results_lit_review} (a), a stacked bar chart displays the proportion of offline metrics used to evaluate a certain explanation type.
-In that regard, we see that there is no consensus on evaluation metrics for each explanation type.
-Considering content-based explanations, for instance, the large majority of studies use example anecdotal evidence on a small quantity of users to display the potential explainability effect of the paper's proposed explanation algorithm.
+Analyzing the histogram in Figure \ref{fig:results_lit_review} (a), a stacked bar chart displays the proportion of offline metrics used to evaluate a specific explanation style.
+In this regard, there is no consensus on the evaluation metrics for each explanation style.
+Considering content-based explanations, most studies use anecdotal evidence from a small number of users to display the potential explainability effect of the proposed explanation algorithm.
 However, informally looking at a handful of examples can lead to sample bias.\looseness=-1

-The combination of content-based explanations with anecdotal evidence evaluation happened on 24 manuscripts out of 29 total manuscripts that performed offline evaluation.
-From the 5 remaining papers, 3 of them used path metrics, one used correlation and another used the number of recommended items that could be explained (explainable items) as explanation metrics.
-A similar pattern can also be seen on User-based, Hybrid, Parameters and \ac{LLM} explanation types, where the majority of works are evaluated on anecdotal evidence.\looseness=-1
+The combination of content-based explanations with anecdotal evidence evaluation occurred in 24 of the 29 manuscripts that performed offline evaluations.
+From the five remaining papers, 3 of them used path metrics, one used correlation, and one used the number of recommended items that could be explained (explainable items) as explanation metrics.
+A similar pattern can also be seen on User-based, Hybrid, Parameters and \ac{LLM} explanation styles, where the majority of works are evaluated on anecdotal evidence.\looseness=-1